 - Shelly Forsberg, director of kids programming for Life Time Kids

 What types of classes does Life Time offer for kids?

 We offer several options, including the following:

 - Drop-In Classes are held all day for kids to come and join, whenever their parents or caregivers bring them.
 There are different options for ages 3 to 11 years, and the types of classes are varied, including tumbling, stretching, dancing, arts and crafts, sports, yoga, S.T.E.A.M., interactive nutrition games, and more.

 - Progressive Classes last for six to 10 weeks and include multilevel, developmental curriculum available for kids ages 3 to 11.
 You can choose from dance, fitness, yoga, or gymnastics classes, making this the perfect option for children looking to explore their interests in those areas.

 - Grown-Up and Me Classes are weekly fitness classes designed to provide parents an opportunity to participate and connect with their children through exercise.
 They are tailored specifically for toddler and preschool ages.
 “These classes help little ones build confidence and explore movement with the safety of their parents being alongside them.
 It also gives parents and children the opportunity to meet other families,” says Limmel.

 - GameFace Sport are 45-minute classes for kids ages 8 to 13 that teach fundamental skills, specifically speed, agility, and weightlifting.
 Kids will learn how to control their bodies while moving, building coordination between their mind, arms, and legs.
 From ladder drills to bodyweight lifting, children will improve skills through exercising and playing games.
-These classes will be available in nearly all club locations starting in the fall of 2021.

 Note that offerings for classes vary by club location.
 Check with the Kids Team at your home club for more specific details.